altair-theme/tabby-altair/README.md

 <br>

 ## Install

-To install Altair on Terminus:
+To install Altair on Tabby:

 1. Go to Plugins in Settings.
 2. Install `terminus-altair` in the available plugins and restart.